DarriEy/CONFLUENCE/INSTALL.md

 ---

 ## 5. Support Stance
-CONFLUENCE aims for a one-command setup but cannot guarantee success on all systems.
+SYMFLUENCE aims for a one-command setup but cannot guarantee success on all systems.
 If installation fails, use your cluster’s module system and re-run the installer.